MostefaBoudjema/Laravel-10-Vue3-Vuex-vite-zNews/README.md

 ## Usage

 - Run `php artisan serve` to run the Laravel app
-- Run `npm run watch` to compile Vue assets on change
+- Run `npm run dev` to compile Vue assets on change
 - Access the app at `http://localhost:8000`

 ## Vuex Store